 User Profiles: Verify support for multiple user profiles, ensuring each profile has distinct watchlists, history, downloaded content, and recommendations.

-Geolocation Testing: Perform geolocation testing to ensure users receive appropriate pricing plans, content availability, and content rights based on their location.
+Geolocation Testing: Perform geolocation testing to ensure users receive appropriate pricing plans, content availability, and content rights based on location.

 Payment Failures: Test different payment failure scenarios and ensure users receive appropriate support.